darkboi3301/genre-classifier/README.md

 Music Genre Classification using GTZAN Dataset.Here is the Link to Dataset [GTZAN Dataset](https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification)

 ## installation
-download the the zip file or clone the repo install module specified in requirements.txt run music-genre-recognition-app.py
+download the the zip file or clone the repo.

+install module specified in requirements.txt

+run music-genre-recognition-app.py

 ## ERRORS ca be raised in issues section